aaltsys/doc-develop/3_learn/04_logic.rst

 Comparison operators are binary, meaning that two terms must be compared.
 These tests might be thought of as arithmetic in nature, even when applied to strings of text.
 It is easy to determine if one string equals another, but what does it mean for one string to be greater than another?
-Should we compare the length of the strings, or their alphabetic order?
+Do we compare the lengths of the strings, or their alphabetic order?
+We compare alphabetic ordering.

-One might suppose that, having defined the meaning of comparisons, only one set of comparison operators would be needed and there would be one way to perform a logic test.
+One might suppose that, having defined the meaning of comparisons, only one set of comparison operators would be needed, and there would be one way to perform a logic test.
 Well, that is not shell scripting.

 Test Constructs